kyrylo/pry-theme/README.md

 ### Theme files

-Theme file is a valid YAML file, which has `.prytheme` extension (for example, `beautiful.prytheme`).
-In order to set up the desired theme, add the following line into your `.pryrc`:
+Theme file is nothing but a Ruby file, which has `.prytheme.rb` extension (for example, `beautiful.prytheme.rb`).
+In order to set up the desired theme, add the following line to your `.pryrc`:

     Pry.config.theme = "theme-name"

-The default theme is `pry-classic` (basically, you won't notice it, because it copies the default outlook of Pry, just as you didn't install anything).
+The default theme is `pry-classic` (basically, you shouldn't notice it, because it resembles the default outlook of Pry, as though you didn't install anything).
 Let's change it to something more neoteric:

     Pry.config.theme = "pry-modern"